Coliseo of Havana

-The Coliseo of Havana was the first theatre built in Havana, constructed on January 20, 1775.
+The Coliseo of Havana was the first theatre built in Havana, completed on January 20, 1775.
 It was built near the Alameda de Paula between Calles Acosta, Oficios, and Luz, in Old Havana.

 The theatre was the site of the first ever opera performed in Havana.
 The opera was Didone abbandonata, a work that featured a libretto by Pietro Metastasio.

 The building had 4 stories of box seating, it contained seating on the ground floor, a stage, and services.